Chiara Marletto

-Chiara Marletto is a theoretical physicist at Wolfson College, Oxford.
-She is a pioneer in the field of constructor theory, a generalization of the quantum theory of information.
+Chiara Marletto is an Italian theoretical physicist at Wolfson College, Oxford.
+She is a pioneer in the field of constructor theory, counterfactuals and a generalization of the quantum theory of information.

 Life

 Marletto grew up in Turin.
 She graduated from the Polytechnic University of Torino, and the University of Oxford, where she studied with Artur Ekert.

 Together with David Deutsch, she has developed constructor theory.
 She is a member of New Frontiers Quantum Hub.